 Firstly, the national average salary for dump truck owner-operators sits at $130k+.
 Owner-operators have the freedom to choose their schedule with flexibility built into the job.
 You’ll get to choose the jobs you take, take a variety of jobs, and meet new people along the way.
 Finally, dump trucks do shorter trips than long-haul drivers, meaning they get to stay closer to home.

 However, many factors affect the salary of a dump truck owner.
 While the average wage is six-figures, there is a vast range between the 25th percentile ($47,500) and the 75th percentile ($194,000).
 These wages still put most dump truck owners above the median salary in the US.

 When considering your earnings potential as a dump truck owner, you’ll have to consider the factors that create the gaps between the lowest earners and the highest earners.

-Whether you’re an existing owner trying to understand what factors affect your salary or a driver looking to become an owner, there are three key influences on your earnings potential that you should be aware of.
+Whether you’re an existing owner trying to understand what factors affect your salary or a driver looking to manage and become an owner, there are three key influences on your earnings potential that you should be aware of.

 Key Factors that Impact Dump Truck Owner Income

 Average salaries can vary up to $40,000 between the highest paying and lowest paying states.
 Depending on your location, you may have an advantage due to a higher hourly wage.
 The states with the highest salaries include New York, Massachusetts, and Washington, all with an average higher than $140,000.
 The lowest salaries are in Missouri, Florida, and North Carolina.
 However, with higher wages comes more competition.
 Consider your skills and how effectively you’ll be able to promote your services within your local construction market if you’re a new owner.

 Don’t just look at your state, either.
 Some cities and metros like Fort Wayne, IN, and Columbus, OH pay very well even if the state-wide averages are lower.